José Alvarado (baseball)

 José Antonio Alvarado (born May 21, 1995) is a Venezuelan professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
-Alvarado previously played for the Tampa Bay Rays, having signed there as an international free agent in 2012.
-Alvarado made his major league debut in 2017.
+He previously played for the Tampa Bay Rays.
+Alvarado signed with the Rays as an international free agent in 2012 and made his MLB debut in 2017.

 Early life

 Alvarado was born in Maracaibo, Venezuela.
 During Alvarado's childhood, Maracaibo was known for its high crime rates, including kidnappings and assault, and he attempted to stay out of trouble while garnering a sense of fearlessness.
 Alvarado dropped out of school at the age of 14 in order to support his family through farm work.
-He preferred soccer to baseball, but was turned onto the latter sport when his physical education teacher told him that, as a left-handed athlete, he had a future as a pitcher.
+He preferred soccer to baseball, but was turned onto baseball when his physical education teacher told him that, as a left-handed athlete, he had a future as a pitcher.